FedericoAlcantara/wubiq/wubiq-common/README.rst

 Or by downloading a client program and running it from the command line.
 1. From the previous downnload extract wubiq-client.jar.
 2. You can make a batch or script to run the client with the following:
-   **java -jar wubiq-client.jar --host http://host --port 8080**.
+   **java -jar wubiq-client.jar -c http://host:8080**.
 For example:
-   - java -jar wubiq-client.jar --host http://localhost --port 8080
+   - java -jar wubiq-client.jar -c http://localhost:8080
    See the wubiq-client help by running java -jar wubiq-client.jar -?
 3. To test if your clients are working as expected connect to wubiq-manager with: http://host:port/wubiq-server.
    If everything is working you should see a list of servers' print services including remote print services from client computers.